-- •Facts surrounding the conviction;

 - •Time elapsed since the conviction;

 - •The evidence of the individual's rehabilitation; and

 - •The nature and requirements of the job.

 Documentation of the review must be maintained for any staff that were hired whose criminal history clearance results or criminal history check identified a criminal record.